Bhavna Chikhalia: Early life

 Bhavna Chikhalia was born in 1955 in a middle-class family in a small town Devalki near Junagadh, Gujarat.
 Her father, Jamnadas Patel, was in construction business and Savitaben Patel was a pious homemaker.
 She has three siblings, a sister and two brothers.
-Sister Pusha Patel passed away of esophageal cancer.
+Sister Pusha Patel died of esophageal cancer.
 Brother Bharat Patel died in a car accident in 1996.
 Brother's son Dr. Vatsal Patel, MD, MBA, DABR is a renowned radiation oncologist (cancer specialty) in USA.
 Chikhalia was married to Devraj Chikhalia, who is a general surgeon and urologist in Gujarat.

 Political career

-She has started her profession as a lawyer (B.Com, L.L.B.) and has been a social worker ever since.
+She has started her profession as a lawyer (B.Com., L.L.B.) and has been a social worker ever since.
 Chikhalia was elected as a Member of Parliament for the very first time in 1991 of 10th Lok Sabha from Junagadh constituency Gujarat.
 In 1993 she became an executive secretary of BJP's parliamentary wing.
 She was re-elected as a Member of Parliament in 1996 of 11th Lok Sabha.
 She became an active member of Committee on Government Assurances, Communication and Consultative Committee of Ministry of Railways in 1996–97.
 In 1998 she was elected for the third term as a Member of Parliament of 12th Lok Sabha.
-She was the Vice President of National BJP Mahila Morcha in 1998-2000 and Chairperson of Railway Convention Committee in 1999–2002.
+She was the Vice President of National BJP Mahila Morcha in 1998–2000 and Chairperson of Railway Convention Committee in 1999–2002.

 On 17 April 1999, the BJP coalition government led by Prime Minister Atal Behari Vajpayee failed a to win a confidence vote in the Lok Sabha (India's lower house), falling short a single vote due to the withdrawal of one of the government's coalition partners – the All India Anna Dravida Munnetra Kazhagam (ADMK).
 Sonia Gandhi, as leader of the opposition and largest opposition party (Indian National Congress) was unable to form a coalition of parties large enough to secure a working majority in the Lok Sabha.
 Thus shortly after the no confidence motion, President K. R. Narayanan dissolved the Parliament and called fresh elections.
 Atal Behari Vajpayee remained caretaker prime minister till the 1999 Indian general election were held later that year.

 In the by-election of 1999, Chikhalia became the first lady from Gujarat elected four times in a row as a Member of Parliament by getting elected for the fourth term in a row in 1999 of 13th Lok Sabha.
 She was the vice president of all India BJP in 2000.
 She was the vice president of National Co-operative Housing Federation of India in 2000.
 She was a chairperson of Gujarat State Housing Finance Corporation for five years. she was made the Minister of Tourism & Culture, and also held the post of Minister of Parliamentary Affairs with BJP leader Sushma Swaraj.
 She held these posts from January 2003 until May 2004, when the National Democratic Alliance government lost elections.

 She died of cardiac arrest in 2013.